cakephp/phinx/docs/migrations.rst

 .. note::

-    These commands run using The PHP Data Objects (PDO) extension defines a lightweight, consistent interface for accessing databases in PHP.
-Always make sure your queries abide with PDOs before using the ``execute()`` command; this is especially important when using DELIMITERs during insertion of stored procedures or triggers.
+    These commands run using the ``PHP Data Objects (PDO) extension which  defines a lightweight, consistent interface for accessing databases in PHP``.
+Always make sure your queries abide with PDOs before using the ``execute()`` command; this is especially important when using DELIMITERs during insertion of stored procedures or triggers which don't support DELIMITERs.

 Fetching Rows
 -------------